imdadAdelabou/docs.ai/README.md

 - A  user can login and register with email/username/password or with his google account
 - A user can create a new document
 - A user can fill a created document with a title and content
+- A user can save a content of a document
 - A user can summarize a long text using AI and add the result inside the document
 - A user can modify the style of the text document using a simple editor
+- A user can generate an image using a AI and add the image to the document
+- A user can choose a subscription and the fee by stripe (There is two subscription basic and pro)
+- A user can upload a profile picture

 ## Technologies
 <li>Flutter</li>